 Security sounds good, right?
 What about privacy?
 Good news: a VPN also means better privacy!
 Besides, security and privacy typically come hand in hand anyways.
 Now indeed, the VPN replaces the IP address of your internet connection with the IP address from the server where you are connected.
 And you can connect to any server that the VPN provider has for you to choose from.
 Therefore, you can have several different IP addresses.
 For instance, you may live in London and appear to be in New York with the help of the VPN (or vice versa).
 So at least when somebody asks you what exactly is a VPN and what is it used for, you can mention that privacy is certainly one of the main reasons as to why they are highly sought after.

 To summarize, when you are using a VPN: first, nobody can intercept and use your data.
 Second, nobody can know which websites you are visiting.
 That’s all there is to it.
 Simple and easy on the surface, just as technology should be.
+Now you are able to answer the question: what does a VPN do or how does vpn work?

 VPN and censorship (geo-restricted content)

 But that’s not all!
 Indeed, there is another good point related to the privacy method described above.
 For example, connecting to an IP address from any country means that you can unblock all the geo-restricted content from the country you connect to.
 Imagine that you want to watch American Netflix from your home in Leeds.
 Without a VPN, the thought of doing so is virtually impossible.
-But with a VPN however, you can quickly connect to an American server and easily access US Netflix!
+But with a VPN however, you can instantly connect to an American server and easily access US Netflix!
 American shows from the comfort of your own home with just a few clicks of a button, simple and easy

-What is a VPN hotspot?
+What is a VPN?
 Here’s a fun little fact; most journalists connect to a VPN and use virtual connections to bypass restrictions and censorship when they’re away.
 That way they can stay free on the internet and make sure that their only activity has a secure connection for their work.
 Online security is doubly important when you’re a traveling journalist.
 And when you’re traveling, sometimes you are forced to use public wi-fi in order to get online.
 This is another area where having access to a virtual private network is extremely beneficial.

 To summarize, with a VPN you can protect your data and privacy and access websites and content that are usually restricted.
 Exercise that freedom!